ianrenton/ianrenton.com/projects/index.md

   	url="/projects/worked-everything-award"
   	image="/projects/worked-everything-award/headline-small.png"
-  	image-alt="A geographic display with lots of highlighted circles and points" description="Scamming my way to Imaginary Ham Radio Points through some quick and dirty GIS data mangling scripts." readmore-text="Read more &rarr;" %}
+  	image-alt="A geographic display with lots of highlighted circles and points" description="Scamming my way to Imaginary Ham Radio Points using a hacky GeoPandas script." readmore-text="Read more &rarr;" %}

   	{% include card.html